The Gun Club: Final days (1995–1996)

 An increasingly ill Pierce put together a penultimate Gun Club lineup for two shows in Los Angeles in August and September 1995, including guitarists Powers and Mike Martt (ex-Tex & the Horseheads), and the Wayne Kramer rhythm section of bassist Randy Bradbury and drummer Brock Avery.
 The final lineup of the Gun Club, with bassist Elizabeth Montague replacing Bradbury (who was touring with Pennywise), played only one show, the band's last, at The Palace in Hollywood on December 18, 1995.

 On March 25, 1996, Pierce was found unconscious at his father's home in Salt Lake City, Utah.
 He was hospitalized and remained in a coma until his death from a brain hemorrhage on March 31, effectively ending the Gun Club.

-Musical style and influences

-The Gun Club's musical style was influenced by punk rock, blues, rockabilly and swamp rock.
-Their music encompassed post-punk, punk blues, cowpunk, blues rock and gothic country.
-They were also called a "tribal psychobilly blues" band.
-According to a 2014 profile on the band, Jeffrey Lee Pierce "took Robert Johnson and pre-war acoustic blues and 'punkified' it.
-Up until then bands were drawing on Iggy & The Stooges and the New York Dolls but he took it back so much further for inspiration."

-Legacy
+Influence

 The White Stripes played "For the Love of Ivy" and "Jack on Fire" (both from Fire of Love) at live shows.
 That band's vocalist and guitarist, Jack White, said, "'Sex Beat', 'She's Like Heroin to Me', and 'For the Love of Ivy'...why are these songs not taught in schools?"